 With our outlined techniques, you should be able to process and improve your poster images for razor sharp results.
 Take note of your results with different images and remember that each image needs to be treated differently to make it crystal clear and overcome the differences between your screen and a printed product.

-If you are looking for general advice on preparing your print data for poster printing, check out our post on the 10 Mistakes You Must Avoid When Printing Posters In Bulk.
+If you are looking for information on preparing your print data.
+Check out our post on the 10 Mistakes You Must Avoid When Printing Posters In Bulk.
 To get some inspiration and design ideas, we recommend reading How To Stand Out With Great Poster Design.